ozlael/PlannarShadowForUnity/README.md

 # PlannarShadowForUnity
-Planar Shadow is weak and old school but very cheap and useful for mobile games.
+Planar Shadow is a kind of old school.
+But, it is very cheap and useful for mobile games.
-Unity’s default shadow system is Shadowmap.
-It needs more Pixel Shader power and Render Targets.
-It means that Shadowmap system is expensive especially for mobile devices.
-It is not only for Unity.
-Other engins are the same.
+Unity’s default shadow system use Shadowmap.
+It needs more power of Pixel Shader and Render Targets.
+That means that Shadowmap system is expensive especially on mobile devices.
+Not only for Unity, other engins are the same.

-Actually, Planar Shadow is not real shadow.
+Actually, the Planar Shadow is not real shadow.
 It is just a mesh.
-But, it looks like a shadow by pressing/projection into plan using Vertex Shader.
+But, it looks like a shadow by pressing/projecting into plan using Vertex Shader.
 It doesn’t need much power of Pixel Shader.
 It uses a little bit of math, but, simple trigonometric function.
 See image below : P is a point of the mesh and P' is a point of the shadow.

 ![image](https://github.com/ozlael/PlannarShadowForUnity/blob/master/alittlebitmath.jpg)